shinomakoi/sd-dreamer/README.md

 - For upscaling, download real-esrgan-vulkan-ncnn from https://github.com/xinntao/Real-ESRGAN/releases/tag/v0.2.5.0, extract the zip then set the paths in the settings tab of the app.

 - Use the custom scripts in the 'scripts' folder if you wish.
-Put the folder in SD base directory

 - 'small_batch' only works with 'optimized_txt2img.py'.
 You can also use other modified txt2img and img2img scripts.
 The included inpaint.py is recommended for inpainting if you run out of VRAM.